 When the sun begins its descent, tables are lit with soft candles.
 You’ll love the intimate and elegant atmosphere accompanied by warm sea breezes and attentive service staff.
 For Valentine’s Day, C-Grill presents a special menu to further delight your senses.

 8 – Dance To Live Music On The Powdery Soft Sand

-Zenzi beach bar is a lively hangout for locals and visitors alike.
+Zenzi beach bar is a longtime favorite hangout for locals and visitors alike.
 The towering palm trees are adorned with lights at nightfall and minty mojitos are on high demand.
-Salsa bands take the stage every week and will lure to the sandy dance floor whether you’re a beginner or experienced dancer.
+Salsa bands take the stage every week and tend to lure you to the sandy dance floor whether you’re a beginner or experienced dancer.

 Dine seaside or just go for the nightly entertainment.
 There is ample seating and almost as many staff to make sure you are well taken care of.
 Find a quieter spot in a dimly lit corner or take a spin on the dance floor with your sweetheart.
 Either way, a night spent at Zenzi is unforgettable.

 9 – Cooking Classes At Co.Co’s Culinary School

 Coty’s exceptional talent as a culinary instructor is almost as incredible as her magnetic personality.
 She adds a bit of flair and a touch of her spicy character into every dish she prepares.
 Her classes are a unique and fun way to maintain a connection with your partner as you delve into an original experience.

 Due to the small and engaging classes, Co.Co’s is a highly recommended date night option.
 This is a wonderful chance to sample local ingredients and traditional spices, as well as test top-notch tequilas.
 Not only will you bring home good memories, but also a taste of Mexico for future romantic dinners!

 10 – Private Day Tour To The Colonial City Of Valladolid